Google Shopping Ads: Everything You Need to Know

 Step 3: Upload Your Product Feed to Google Merchant Center

-Once you’ve created your product feed, it’s time to upload it to the Google Merchant Center.
+Once the product feed is ready, upload it to the Google Merchant Center.

-In the Google Merchant Center, click on the “Products” menu item in the left-hand menu and then on the “Add products” button.
+In the Google Merchant Center, select “Products” from the left-hand menu and then click “Add products.”

 "Products" selected for the Google Merchant Center menu

-On the next screen, choose the “Add products from file” option and then click “Continue.
+On the next screen, choose “Add products from file” and click “Continue.”

 “Add products from file” option selected under "Add products to Google"